KEY: wildlife, permits

 (ii) CWMU - landowner association or its designated operator as provided in Rule R657-37.

-(f) "Limited entry permit" means any permit, including a CWMU, conservation, convention, sportsman, or limited entry landowner permit, identified in the guidebooks of the Wildlife Board as limited entry or premium limited entry for the following;
+(f) "Limited entry permit" means any permit, including a CWMU, conservation, expo, sportsman, or limited entry landowner permit, identified in the guidebooks of the Wildlife Board as limited entry or premium limited entry for the following;

 (i) bull elk, buck deer, buck pronghorn, bear, cougar, or turkey; and